diego1389/dev_docs/AWS/Cloud certified practitioner/Cloud practitioner certif notes.md

         - Content is delivered to end users with lower latency.
     - Region table to check availability of the service in your region.
         - Shared responsability model.
 Customer is responsable for the security in the cloud (configuration, etc).
 AWS is responsable for the security of the cloud.
+        - Customer is responsible for operating system updates and patches of the instances.

     - **IAM:** identity access management.
         - It is a global service (doesn't need a region).